NazaraEngine/NazaraEngine/readme.md

 Nazara Engine is a fast, complete, cross-platform, object-oriented API which can help you in your daily developper life.
 Its goal is to provide a set of useful classes : Its core provides unicode strings, filesystem access, hashs, threads, ...

-It will also provide a set of libraries, such as audio, network, physics, renderer, 2D and 3D graphics engines.
+It also provide a set of libraries, such as audio, network, physics, renderer, 2D and 3D graphics engines, ...

-You can use it in any kind of commercial/non-commercial applications.
+You can use it in any kind of commercial/non-commercial applications without any restriction ([MIT license](http://opensource.org/licenses/MIT)).

 Authors
 -------

-Jérôme "Lynix" Leclercq - main developper (Lynix680@gmail.com)
+Jérôme "Lynix" Leclercq - main developper (<lynix680@gmail.com>)
-Rémi "overdrivr" Bèges - developper & helper - NzNoise Module - (remi.beges@laposte.net)
+Rémi "overdrivr" Bèges - developper & helper - Noise Module - (<remi.beges@laposte.net>)

 Install
 -------